 Clicking the following link will take you to our website trust page: https://heeoe.hee.nhs.uk/core_med

-This will show a map of the HEEoE LETB and its constituent counties, along with weblinks to the trusts and hospitals within the region.
+This will show a map of the NHSE EoE region and its constituent counties, along with weblinks to the trusts and hospitals within the region.

-The majority of ACCS (acute medicine) trainees are committed to higher speciality training in acute medicine, although our training programmes are suitable for progressing towards any of the acute specialties.
+The majority of ACCS (internal medicine) trainees are committed to higher speciality training in acute medicine, although our training programmes are suitable for progressing towards any of the acute specialties.

-The acute medicine training programme Health Education East of England is well-established and is one of the largest in the country.
+The acute medicine training programme NHS England East of England is well-established and is one of the largest in the country.

 All the IMT programmes are for three years and provide excellent experience in acute medicine.